RENOIR - A Dataset for Real Low-Light Image Noise Reduction: Conclusions

 \section{Conclusions}

 In this paper we introduced a dataset of images containing real noise due to low-light settings and acquired from two digital cameras and a mobile phone.
-Additionally, we developed a method for obtaining pixel-aligned RAW images of low and high noise, and intensity-aligned BMP images so that proper studying of the images and its noise need not be only done in RAW format.
-We also presented a technique to calculate the PSNR of an image without a ground truth.
-Finally, we conducted and performed extensive evaluations of our noise estimation and our alignment procedure to make sure that the difference between the noisy and clean images is just noise.
+Additionally, we developed a method for obtaining pixel-aligned RAW images of low and high noise, and intensity-aligned BMP images so that proper studying of the images and their noise need not be done in RAW format.
+We also presented a technique to calculate the PSNR of an image without a ground truth and we conducted extensive evaluations of our noise estimation and our alignment procedure to make sure that the difference between the noisy and clean images is just noise.

+We used our data to evaluate the Poisson-Gaussian noise model \cite{Foi-Poisson} and its parameter estimation procedure.
+We observed that the noise has an overall trend that fits the Poisson-Gaussian model but the wavelet-based estimation method has difficulty estimating the correct model parameters due to short-range interactions in the noise structure and to the use of a box filter instead of a Gaussian filter for smoothing the image.

-We tested our dataset on four denoising algorithms ARF, BM3D, opt-MRF and MLP.
-We were then able to calculate and measure the noise levels in the denoised images using a variety of different methods such as PSNR, VSNR, and SSIM.
-Note that these methods were trained or tuned on images corrupted by artificial Gaussian noise.
-Some of these methodologies (ARF opt-MRF, and MLP) and many other recent state-of-the-art denoising methods such as: CSF \cite{Shrinkagefields}, LSSC \cite{Non-localsparse}, and RTF \cite{Loss-specific} learn the noise structure from the noisy-clean image pairs.
+We tested our dataset on six denoising algorithms: ARF, BM3D, opt-MRF, MLP, and two version of Non-local Means.
+For all methods we computed the noise levels in the denoised images using a variety of methods such as PSNR, VSNR, and SSIM.
+Note that these denoising algorithms were trained or tuned on images corrupted by artificial Gaussian noise.
+Some of these methodologies (ARF opt-MRF, and MLP) and many other recent state-of-the-art denoising methods such as: CSF \cite{Shrinkagefields}, LSSC \cite{mairal2009non}, and RTF \cite{Loss-specific} learn the noise structure in a supervised way from the noisy-clean image pairs.
 These methods could in fact perform even better for denoising low light images if trained on our dataset.
 With so many different denoising methods having been developed or currently in development, our dataset allows for proper analysis of these tools, and for the quantitative evaluation of noise models for digital and mobile phone cameras.

+Our dataset poses one more training and testing challenge compared to using images corrupted by artificial noise.
+The images in our dataset have a large range of noise levels in them, while usually denoising methods are trained and evaluated for one known noise level only.
+Data with different noise levels poses many challenges in training and testing, but at the same time it helps denoising algorithms advance to the level where they could be used in practice for automatically denoising digital camera images, without any user interaction.